felixcanditt/factory-pattern-with-typescript/README.md

 - Clean and maintainable design patterns

-- Error handling with try/catch
+- Error handling with try/catch and custom error messages

-This project was created as part of my TypeScript training and serves as an exercise in writing clear, extensible code.
+- Encapsulation using get/set methods

+I developed this project as an exercise during my TypeScript training.